GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 <!--mdtogo:Short-->

-Apply setter values on resource fields.
+Create setter values on resource fields.
 Setters serve as parameters for template-free setting of field values.

 <!--mdtogo-->